AVTpepper/halloween-hackathon/README.md

 A project created by a group of Code Institute students for the October Halloween Hackathon.

 ### Agile Methodology

+Our team successfully implemented the Agile Methodology throughout the development process of the website.
+By employing Agile principles, we prioritized collaboration, adaptability, and iterative progress.
+We did this by regular meetings, continuous communication on slack and making use of the project board on Github with Epics, user stories and issues.

 ### UX / UI